modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-2.md

 	MLA style: Wolfgang Pauli – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sat.
 25 Feb 2023. <https://www.nobelprize.org/prizes/physics/1945/pauli/lecture/>

-!!! question "BOX 1.1: Accepted knowledge or questions under discussion in Pauli´s times."
+!!! bug "BOX 1.1: Accepted knowledge or questions under discussion in Pauli´s times."
 	• Einstein relativity theories were not well understood.
 	• The complete description of the quantum state of an electron in an atom required four quantum numbers: the principal quantum number $n$, the azimuthal quantum number $l$, the magnetic quantum number $m$, and the spin quantum number $m_s$.
 Uhlenbeck and Goudsmit introduced the idea of electron spin (intrinsic angular momentum).
 	• Uhlenbeck and Goudsmit introduced the idea of electron spin (intrinsic angular momentum).